mantalias/curvetrack/README.md

 Description
 --
-  Right now the project is in development stage, it currently only logs timestamps and g-forces on MicroSD card but GPS coordinates will be added later along with a user-friendly Python GUI that analyzes the data logged using the ESP32 to show the driver lap time, corner entry speed, corner entry speed and a G-G diagram to know how to trail-brake effectively.
+  Right now the project is in development stage, it only logs timestamps and g-forces on MicroSD card but GPS coordinates will be added later along with a user-friendly Python GUI that analyzes the data logged using the ESP32 to show the driver lap time, corner entry speed, corner entry speed and a G-G diagram to know how to trail-brake effectively.

 Architecture
 --